 Level of Trustee knowledge and understanding and skills to operate the Scheme effectively

 The Trustee is required to have appropriate levels of trustee knowledge and understanding.
-This is achieved in a number of ways including:
+This is achieved by undertaking appropriate training undertaken at or outside of regular Trustee meetings.